-3D printing is a deliberate layering process which translates given data into physical form.
-However, the limitations with printing clay are numerous: the clay cannot support sharp angles or overhangs; the extrusion process never stops, so objects need be designed in one ‘coil’; and the slurry mix is unstable and inconsistent, requiring constant attention to ensure a uniform print.
-Errors in these calculations ultimately result in sudden disheartening implosions.
-However, it’s these collapsed objects which we love, because they achieve an end result which is impossible to replicate- they are ultimately beautiful failures.
+Collapse seeks to explore the myriad limitations, failures and collapses that occur as data is translated into physical form.
+Printing in 3D with clay presents a number of challenges: the clay cannot support sharp angles or overhangs; the extrusion process never stops, so objects need be designed in one ‘coil’; and the slurry mix is unstable and inconsistent, requiring constant attention to ensure a uniform print.
+Errors in any calculations ultimately result in sudden implosions.
+Yet, the forms of Collapse find their own beauty in their impossible-to-replicate, truly one-of-a-kind nature.